 Perhaps there is the chance to meet some wonderful or unforgettable characters?
 Perhaps the programme has some special music?
 Perhaps there is an exciting title sequence?
 An unusual presenter?
-A single flash of television brilliance in an otherwise mundane programme?
+A single flash of television brilliance in an otherwise boring programme?
 Perhaps the format is new and out of the ordinary?
 Who knows?

-It is something, in short, which makes the entry different to the normal expectations of regional programmes and which makes the judges say: "Wow!"
+It is something, in short, which makes the entry different to the normal expectations of regional programmes and which makes the judges say: "Wow!
+Congratulations.
+I wish my station had thought of that - and it's something we might try also."